 In 1914 plans were made by the Daughters of the American Revolution (DAR) to recognized the road that Abraham Lincoln traveled while a circuit lawyer between Springfield and Danville, Illinois (now called Lincoln Trail) by placing markers at each county line.

 At this time only a few of the markers still exist, one being on the Champaign-Vermilion County line at the intersection of 1800E & 1350N.
 The DAR had the existing marker refurbished and it was dedicated in June of 2011.

-Finish Plans For Dedication of Lincoln Memorial Marker Urbana Daily Courier (excerpts).
+Finish Plans For Dedication of Lincoln Memorial Marker Urbana Daily Courier (excerpt).

 The program for the dedication of the Champaign county memorial marker of the Lincoln Circuit, to be held under the auspices of Alliance chapter, Daughters of the American Revolution, at 2 o’clock Saturday afternoon, May 6, 1922 was completed today.